Sexual Respect and Title IX

 - Have questions about Saint Michael’s policies and procedures

-Conversations with the Title IX Coordinator and deputies are kept as confidential as possible, but information about incidents of sexual misconduct must be shared with relevant administrators if the College needs to take action for reasons of community safety.
+Conversations with the Title IX Coordinator are kept as confidential as possible, but information about incidents of sexual misconduct must be shared with relevant administrators if the College needs to take action for reasons of community safety.
 In all cases, the wishes of the person initiating the conversation are given full consideration.

 Confidential resources on campus include the clergy in Edmundite Campus Ministry and the nurses and personal counselors in the Bergeron Wellness Center.